 between two terminals.
 More recent fuseboxes have replaceable

-cartridge fuses with the fuse wire built into a glass cylinder that
+cartridge fuses with the fuse wire built into a glass or ceramic cylinder that

 you can easily snap in and out.
 The latest fuseboxes do away with

 fuses altogether and have trip switches instead.
 If a fault occurs,